gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Unprotect-RMSFile.md

 ## DESCRIPTION
 The **Unprotect-RMSFile** cmdlet removes Rights Management (RMS) protection from one or more files in a specified folder if those files were previously protected by AD RMS or Azure RMS.

 You must have sufficient usage rights or be a super user for your organization to unprotect files.
-For more information, see [Configuring super users for Azure Rights Management and discovery services or data recovery](https://docs.microsoft.com/azure/information-protection/configure-super-users).
+For more information, see [Configuring super users for Azure Information Protection and discovery services or data recovery](https://docs.microsoft.com/azure/information-protection/configure-super-users).

 If you're unprotecting a container file, each child is recursively extracted, unprotected, and repackaged.
 Supported container file types are .zip, .rar, .7z, .msg, and .pst.